Developer MCP

 https://docs.commercetools.com/apis/mcp

-A typical local name for the server is commercetools-dev-content
+A typical local name for the server is commercetools-dev-content.

-Using the MCP server
+Using Developer MCP

 Resources provided

-• GraphQL schemata (split into consumable parts)
+• GraphQL schemata split into consumable parts.

 commercetools-documentation